NEU-REAL/MTM-Tracker/README.md

 Please ensure that the Pytorch version is consistent with ours, otherwise there may be performance differences.

 ### Install other libraries
-You can find all the libraries in "ltr/ops".
+You can find all third-party libraries in "ltr/ops".

 ```
 cd ltr/ops/deformattn/